Having a homelab shouldn’t revolve around installing ESXi; it should be about what you do on top of it.

-Insert the USB stick in the powered down ESXi server and turn it on.
+Insert the USB stick into the powered-down ESXi server and turn it on.
 You may need to configure your BIOS to boot from USB (or select it from a menu).

 Once the USB drive loads, you will see it auto-configuring ESXi.

-- Find IP of ESXi host either via GUI or other methods.
+- Find the IP of the ESXi host either via GUI or other methods.